 During the summer, CDs oversee camp operations, welcome parents, and inspire staff with their joy and leadership.
 But while they are united in their Galileo experience, the variety of industries and backgrounds that CDs come from is as exciting and as colorful as the tutus and rainbow suspenders that they often wear at camp.

-In part one of our three part series, hear from three of our Camp Directors, Sindie Dear, Tom Abruzzo and Marlin Williford, as they share how their past work prepared them for Galileo and how their camp experiences profoundly impacted their professional lives and overall life mindset.
+In part one of our three part series, hear from three of our Camp Directors, Sindie Dear (Altadena 2021), Tom Abruzzo (San Ramon 2017-2019, Oakland 2021) and Marlin Williford (Berkeley 2017-2019), as they share how their past work prepared them for Galileo and how their camp experiences profoundly impacted their professional lives and overall life mindset.

 What are some jobs or experiences that you’ve held prior to working with Galileo?